michelleN/community/e2e-tests.md

 GINKGO_PARALLEL=y go run hack/e2e.go --v --test --test_args="--ginkgo.skip=\[Serial\]"

 # Flags can be combined, and their actions will take place in this order:
-# --build, --push|--up|--pushup, --test, --down
+# --build, --up, --test, --down
 #
 # You can also specify an alternative provider, such as 'aws'
 #
 # e.g.:
-KUBERNETES_PROVIDER=aws go run hack/e2e.go -v --build --pushup --test --down
+KUBERNETES_PROVIDER=aws go run hack/e2e.go -v --build --up --test --down

 # -ctl can be used to quickly call kubectl against your e2e cluster.
 Useful for
 # cleaning up after a failed test or viewing logs.
 Use -v to avoid suppressing